Table of Contents

 These are single-gene disorders that occur due to the mutant gene being located on the X chromosome and can be inherited in either dominant or recessive pattern.
 Hemophilia and Duchenne’s muscular dystrophy are examples of an X-linked recessive disorder that are seen more frequently in males.
 The mutant gene is passed by the mother to her male progeny who manifests the clinical features of the condition.

 Women, who are carriers of the mutant gene, develop symptoms only if they have an associated chromosomal disorder or their other X chromosome is inactivated.
 In other words, women are carriers of the defective gene and males suffer from the condition.

 Trinucleotide Repeat Expansions (TRE)

 Several human disorders are caused by trinucleotide repeat expansion which occurs in various cells and is dependent on the gender of the parent transmitting the mutation.
-There are almost 14 disorders which have been reported due to TRE.
+There are almost 14 disorders that have been reported due to TRE.
 Out of 4, 6 disorders are unlike each other, while 8 disorders share the identical codon, CAG, as their underlying cause.
 CAG codes for the amino acid, glutamine and hence these disorders are called ‘polyglutamine diseases’.

 However, these repeats are located on different chromosomes and hence the 8 diseases are different, although their major clinical manifestations are similar – progressive neurological degeneration beginning in mid-life or early adulthood.
 Examples of these 8 disorders are Huntington’s disease, Spinobulbar muscular atrophy, and Spinocerebellar ataxia type 1 to type 7.

 The non-polyglutamine trinucleotide repeat disorders include Fragile X syndrome, Fragile XE mental retardation, Friedrich’s ataxia, Myotonic dystrophy, Spinocerebellar ataxia type 8 and type 12.

 Huntington’s disease is a neurodegenerative disease caused by a polyglutamine trinucleotide repeat expansion disorder due to CAG repeats.
 It affects brain nerve cells by damaging them.
-The brain damage gets worse by time.
+The brain damage gets worse over time.
 The onset of symptoms typically starts between the age of 30 and 50 years of men and women being equally affected.
 The clinical manifestations of the disease can be classified as movement disorders, cognitive and psychiatric features.

 Fragile X Syndrome